 Labels become the foundation of policy for a model that is both simple to define and adaptable to changes while eliminating dependencies on the infrastructure.

-Illumio policy is defined using declarative, natural language and without network constructs, such as VLANs, zones, and IP addresses, for a model that is easy to create and easy for all security, infrastructure, or application teams to understand.
+Illumio ASP creates security policies using declarative, natural language – without network constructs, such as VLANs, zones, and IP addresses – for a model that is easy to create and easy for all security, infrastructure, or application teams to understand.

-Write once and enforce everywhere with policy that adapts automatically to changes in the application environment.
+Create once and enforce everywhere with policy that automatically adapts to changes in the application environment.